terremoth/awesome-hilarious-repos/README.md

 ### Sorry, Idk how to categorize/tag/label this project
 - [eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee](https://github.com/eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee/eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee)
 - [Potato](https://github.com/drtshock/Potato) - If you fork this you can say that you forked a potato.
 Forking potatoes is an ancient and well-mannered tradition.
+- [Fucking-Websites](https://github.com/Kuberwastaken/awesome-fucking-websites) - A curated list of websites that tell you to just use the fucking tool.